 Amazon Prime has drastically altered customer expectations for e-commerce deliveries.
 Keeping up with the trend, Amazon ensures greater visibility for sellers who offer faster delivery.
 This is why FBA and SFP sellers have a massive advantage when competing for the Buy Box.

 In general, shipping time comes under the following brackets.

 Amazon has a 0-100 rating system for every seller.
-The higher your rating, the better your chances of winning the Buy Box.
+The higher you’re rating, the better your chances of winning the Buy Box.
 Your seller rating is influenced by multiple factors including customer response time, order cancellations, A-to-Z claims, customer feedback, and more.
-Ideally, you also want to ensure that your order defect rate is below 1%.
+Ideally, you also want to ensure that your Amazon order defect rate is below 1%.
 If more than 1% of the products you send out are defective, you will be penalized.

 How quickly you respond to customer queries also affects your chances of winning the Amazon Buy Box.
 The online retail giant monitors your customer response time, and delayed responses will have adverse effects on your seller rating.

 Every shopper loves competitive pricing.
 Amazon loves what customers love.
 Amazon’s goal is to provide exceptional goods at affordable prices to its customers.
 That’s why product pricing is a factor in deciding who wins the Buy Box.
 The cheaper the prices, the better your chances of winning the Buy Box.
 However, you need to be careful and ensure that you’re not selling your product at a loss when competing for the Buy Box.
 Don’t forget, pricing is only one of the factors determining your ability to win the Buy Box.
 It is possible to win the Buy Box at a higher product price if your other metrics are great.